-Full Time Students: To be eligible for the Dean's List, a student must have earned a grade point average of at least 3.5 and must have completed 12 or more credit hours.
+Full-Time Students in Quarter-based Programs: To be eligible for the Dean's List, a student must have earned a grade point average of at least 3.5 and must have completed 12 or more credit hours.
 The President's Honor Roll recognizes students who have achieved a 4.0 grade point average while carrying a minimum of 12 credit hours.

-Mid-Quarter Class Starts: To be eligible for the Dean's List, a student must have earned a grade point average of at least 3.5 and must have completed 7 or more credit hours.
+Mid-Quarter Class Starts in Quarter-based Programs: To be eligible for the Dean's List, a student must have earned a grade point average of at least 3.5 and must have completed 7 or more credit hours.
 The President's Honor Roll recognizes students who have achieved a 4.0 grade point average while completing a minimum of 7 credit hours during the mid-quarter term.